instant-dev/api/README.md

 ## Built-in Errors

-As you develop with Instant API, you may encounter varios error types as you test the limits and bounds of the framework.
+As you develop with Instant API, you may encounter various error types as you test the limits and boundariess of the framework.
 They are typically in the format:

 ```json
 {